hamlet-framework/http-message/README.md

 ## Step-wise adjustments

-The "standard" approach is to create an object through a series of adjustments.
+The standard approach is to create an object through a series of adjustments.

 ```php
 $message = Message::empty()